tienntr/archlinux-on-865g9/README.md

 Install `git`.
 Install `paru-bin` by cloning and `makepkg -si`.

-Ideally AUR packages should be built in clean chroot, otherwise build and run issues (albeit rare in my experience) may arise.
-To use this feature, you have to setup paru` local repo first.
+Ideally AUR packages should be built in clean chroot, otherwise build and run issues may arise.
+To use this feature, you have to setup `paru` local repo first.
 Edit `/etc/pacman.conf`, uncomment the line

 ```
 CacheDir = /var/cache/pacman/pkg/